jasonjaguarinc/Jason-Jaguar-OS/README.md

 - A clock with the date on the bottom right that updates when the desktop does
 - External Batch software support to load non-standard OS in-built software
 - An in-built Code Builder to write external apps for Jason Jaguar OS, located in the Jaguar Command Terminal
+- The Jaguar FileSystem PathFinder, finally allowing the user to navigate their Jaguar FileSystem graphically
+- The PathFinder window includes the first minimize/maximizing buttons on a Jaguar OS window, allowing the user to make it the size they prefer while browsing their files and folders
+- A first for Jaguar OS releases, a new menu bar function called the "Special" menu.
+Only three applications have a special menu so far, which are the Calculator, PathFinder, and Bubble Popper, but they allow easier ways for the user to do special things with their apps.
+These could include resetting a window that's not working properly or opening the exact drive location you want to find.
+Browsing with the Special menu makes Jaguar OS a much easier and faster operating shell.
+- A new desktop toy called "Bubble Popper", which lets the user pop "O"s in a small window.
+I wanted to add something fun to the OS, so I added a small bubbler popper thing to give it more to do.
+- New colors for text!
+It now looks more stylish and easy on the eyes in many of the menus and dropdowns, including the PathFinder.
 - And a few general QOL and stability improvements!